Feature #964: === GUI ===

 C) The work effort is immediate.
 Job items and real time activity will be extended a lot, but we need not to replicate many existing features.
 This will make the code clean.
 I think the first functioning implementation will take one week, polishing it another one.
 This fits into my remaining time here.
 You can take over there.

-#3 Updated by pospelov over 4 years ago
+#3 Updated by pospelov almost 5 years ago

 In general your idea is reasonable, but please do not start coding/big planing before we discuss.
 The main problems I see is the remaining time.